gras/Wiki-Calendar/README.md

 Person_2	Hardware
 ```

-### Setting Dates
+### Configuring the Dates and Password
 Enter the start and end day, month, and year into the `wiki.config` file.
+Also add a password.

 _Example:_
 ```